Berta Geissmar

-Berta Geissmar (14 September 1892 Mannheim – 3 November 1949 London) was the secretary and business manager for two prominent orchestral conductors, Wilhelm Furtwängler and Sir Thomas Beecham.
+Berta Geissmar (14 September 1892 in Mannheim – 3 November 1949 in London) was the secretary and business manager for two prominent orchestral conductors, Wilhelm Furtwängler and Sir Thomas Beecham.
 From 1922 until 1935, Geissmar worked for the Berlin Philharmonic Orchestra and Furtwängler, including planning and organising foreign tours for the orchestra.
 Because of her Jewish heritage, she was forced to leave the post and her native Germany in late 1935.
 Fleeing to London, she gained a similar position with Thomas Beecham and the London Philharmonic Orchestra.
 She continued in this position until shortly before her death.

 Geissmar's autobiography, The Baton and the Jackboot (1944) gives an account of the personalities of these two musicians, and provides a personal insight into the lives and persecution from 1933 of German people who, like her, were Jews or who opposed Nazi ideas.

 Life in Germany

 Early life

 Berta Geissmar was born and brought up in Mannheim.
 Her heritage was Jewish.
 Her father and grandfather were both prominent Mannheim citizens and had a law firm.
-The family was very musical and Berta's father was one of the organisers and guarantors of a local society which presented concerts by leading soloists and chamber ensembles.
+The family was very musical, and Berta's father was one of the organisers and guarantors of a local society which presented concerts by leading soloists and chamber ensembles.
 He was a fine violinist and violist.
 From 1900 he performed on the Stradivarius previously played by Vieuxtemps (1820–1881).
 Berta later inherited this instrument.

 Berta Geissmar studied Philosophy at Heidelberg University up to Ph.D. level, but her thesis was rejected by Rickert, the Dean of Philosophy, for being "too independent".
 He suggested that she revise it under his supervision, but she chose instead to re-present it at Frankfurt University, where it was accepted.